-Drew Heitland is in his second year with the University of Iowa football program, serving as manager of nutrition and performance analytics.
+Drew Heitland is in his third year with the University of Iowa football program.
+He currently serves as assistant strength and conditioning coach after previously serving as manager of nutrition and performance analytics.

 Heitland prepares daily analytic reports for student-athlete recovery, manages GPS technology and Fatigue Science performance tracking data, coach’s athletes on proper exercise technique, and assists with other areas of the strength and conditioning program.